-- (1) Represents all Common Shares beneficially owned or controlled or directed, directly or indirectly, by the proposed director, including Common Shares registered in the name of other entities.
-Value of Common Shares represents the number of common shares held multiplied by the closing price of the Common Shares on the TSX on March 21, 2019 of \$7.99. - (2) The Corporation adopted a share ownership policy in March 2013 requiring each of its directors to acquire, within three years of: (i) the date they become a director; or (ii) the date of the share ownership policy (Whichever is later).
-Common Shares having a value equal to at least three times their annual base retainer, and to continue to hold these Common Shares during their tenure.
-Once a director acquires the requisite number of Common Shares, the number of shares required to be held is not subject to readjustment by reason of increases or decreases in the market price of the shares. - (3) Independence is based on the definitions contained in National Instrument 52-110, National Instrument 58-101 and National Policy 58-201.
-Each year and upon appointment all independent directors complete an independence questionnaire to assess, or re-assess, their status as independent directors (4) Mr. James Riddell was a director of Sonde Resources Corp. ("Sonde") and Great Prairie Energy Services Inc. ("Great Prairie"), both public oil and gas companies, within - one year of Sonde becoming bankrupt and Great Prairie having a receiver-manager appointed to manage its assets, undertakings and properties.
-Mr. MacLeod was a director of Manitok Energy Inc. ("Manitok"), a public oil and gas company, within one year of Manitok filing a Notice of Intention to Make a Proposal under the Bankruptcy and Insolvency Act (Canada).
+(1) Represents all Common Shares beneficially owned or controlled or directed, directly or indirectly, by the proposed director, including Common Shares registered in the name of other entities.
+Value of Common Shares represents the number of common shares held multiplied by the closing price of the Common Shares on the TSX on March 20, 2020 of \$1.03.

+- (2) The Corporation adopted a share ownership policy in March 2013 requiring each of its directors to acquire, within three years of: (i) the date they become a director; or (ii) the date of the share ownership policy (whichever is later), Common Shares having a value equal to at least three times their annual base retainer, and to continue to hold these Common Shares during their tenure.
+Once a director acquires the requisite number of Common Shares, the number of shares required to be held is not subject to readjustment by reason of increases or decreases in the market price of the shares. - Independence is based on the definitions contained in National Instrument 52-110, National Instrument 58-101 and National Policy 58-201.
+Each year and upon appointment all independent directors complete an independence questionnaire to assess, or re-assess, their status as independent directors Mr. Riddell was a director of Sonde Resources Corp. ("Sonde"), Great Prairie Energy Services Inc. ("Great Prairie"), both public oil and gas companies, within one year of - (4) Mr. Riddell was a director of Sonde Resources Corp. ("Sonde"), Great Prairie Energy Services Inc. ("Great Prairie"), both public oil and gas companies, within one year of Sonde becoming bankrupt and Great Prairie having a receiver-manager appointed to manage its assets, undertakings and properties.
+Mr. Riddell was a director of Strategic Oil & Gas Ltd., a public oil and gas company, when it filed for creditor protection under the Companies' Creditors Arrangement Act (Canada) and when it became subject to a cease trade order for failing to file its annual financial statements and management's discussion and analysis, which order remains in effect. - (5) Mr. MacLeod was a director of Manitok Energy Inc. ("Manitok"), a public oil and gas company, within one year of Manitok filing a Notice of Intention to Make a Proposal under the Bankruptcy and Insolvency Act (Canada).